simsim314/Spirtuality/power point .md

 World watch - make sure everyone in the world in real time are happy.
 In scale of thousand of people.
 City sim city, and local communications.

+Partial development appliaction:

+Driving profile of drivers and their behaviours Economics Non linear economics and modeling
+Non linear programming language
+Psychology profiles and make it much more scientific